The Logon List

 The "Logon List" is the new name for what was previously called the "White list".

-MUAC (EDYY), Skyguide (LSAG,LSAZ) and DFS (EDUU) are operating a Logon List which is intended to prevent aircraft known to suffer a high PA rate from logging on.
+MUAC (EDYY), Skyguide (LSAG,LSAZ) and DFS (EDUU) are operating a Logon List which is intended to prevent aircraft known to suffer from poor technical performance from logging on.
 Only the aircraft on the Logon List will be able to connect to these ANSPs.
-The objective of this Logon List is to reduce the rate of PAs suffered by the operational controllers and is likely to remain in place for some considerable time.
+The objective of this Logon List is to reduce the disruption suffered by the operational controllers and is likely to remain in place for some considerable time.
 The Logon List is being coordinated by the DPMF on behalf of the ANSPs and is described in more detail below.
 No other operational ANSPs are using the Logon List.

 Aircraft on the Logon List are observed to suffer from a much lower PA rate than aircraft not on the Logon List.
 The graph below illustrates the benefits of having updated avionics:

-The graph above shows the PA rate for aircraft using CPDLC in DFS, NATS, ANS CZ and Slovenia Control airspace.
-MUAC and Skyguide airspace is not included since they will only allow a logon from aircraft on the Logon List.
+The graph above shows the PA rate for aircraft using CPDLC in the centres that do not implement the Logon List.
+The Logon List Centres airspace (EDYY,EDUU,LSAG and LSAZ) are not included since they will only allow a logon from aircraft on the Logon List.
 The graph shows the PA rate of aircraft that are on the Logon List, aircraft that are not on the Logon List as well as the overall aggregated PA rate for all aircraft using CPDLC.

 The Logon List only contains aircraft operating ATN and its not possible nor required to register FANS1/A aircraft.
 Aircraft that are dual equipped should use ATN rather than FANS1/A.